 Current Size: 100%

-In October 2001 the Thomas Crane Public Library completed a three-year expansion, renovation and restoration project.
-The project was carried out in two phases: the first, the renovation of the 1938 Coletti addition and the construction of a 55,000 square foot new addition; the second, the restoration of the 1882 National Historic Landmark H. H. Richardson building and its 1907 Aiken wing.
+In October 2001, the Thomas Crane Public Library completed a three-year expansion, renovation, and restoration project.
+The project was carried out in two phases: the first, the renovation of the 1939 Coletti addition and the construction of a 55,000 square foot new addition; the second, the restoration of the 1882 National Historic Landmark H. H. Richardson building and its 1908 Aiken wing.

-Architect Richard Bertman and his team from CBT/Childs Bertman Tseckares Inc. of Boston, Mass. designed the new addition constructed of granite, brick and brownstone, with the distinctive red slate roof.
-This addition incorporates aluminum arches, balconies and windows in a contemporary interpretation of Richardson's Romanesque style.
+Architect Richard Bertman and his team from CBT/Childs Bertman Tseckares Inc. of Boston designed the new addition, constructed of granite, brick, and brownstone, with the distinctive red slate roof.
+This addition incorporates aluminum arches, balconies, and windows in a contemporary interpretation of Richardson's Romanesque style.
 Organized around a three-story atrium, the addition more than doubles the library space.

-In January 2002 the library was awarded the Mass Architectural Access Board's 2001 Honor Award for Accessible Design in Public Architecture.
-In May 2002 the library received a Mass.
-Historical Commission 2002 Historic Preservation Award.
+In January 2002, the library was awarded the Massachusetts Architectural Access Board's 2001 Honor Award for Accessible Design in Public Architecture.
+In May 2002, the library received a Massachusetts Historical Commission 2002 Historic Preservation Award.